liketed/notes/rpm/README.md

 List the gpg key details, like owner, print rpm name, and then a separate description.

     rpm -qa gpg-pubkey --qf "%{name}-%{version}-%{release} %{summary}\n"

+List the gpg keys in a file

+    gpg --list-packets /etc/pki/rpm-gpg/RPM-GPG-KEY-Puppet-PC1 |grep keyid

+List the gpg keys that a package is signed with

+    rpm -qa --qf '%{NAME}-%{VERSION}-%{RELEASE} %{SIGPGP:pgpsig} %{SIGGPG:pgpsig}\n' -p puppet-agent-1.*